tuinannan/PRIME-SCOPE/primetime/README.md

 ### Execution

-The file to execute `PrimeTime` is `execute_PS.sh`, besides its content is the way to control the execution.
+The file to execute `PrimeTime` is `execute_PS.sh`.
 It is a bash script to execute a set of operations, each requiring several operands.
 These operations will allow it to create an initial set of `prime` patterns, measure their performance, and filter well-performing ones.
 The list of available operations and the operands they expect are explained on the top of the file.
 Depending on the requested operations, the execution can take a few hours.
-Once the execution is finished, the `log/sorted.txt` file is created, which list the best performing patterns.
+Once the execution is finished, the `log/sorted.txt` file is created, which lists the best-performing patterns.
-In addition, the C implementation of these patterns can be found in `primeapp/prime.c`, which were used for measurements.
+In addition, the C implementation of these patterns can be found in `primeapp/prime.c`.

 This `log/sorted.txt` file provides a sorted list of the found prime patterns, and has the following structure: